lourenc/whataproof/README.md

 - Access level management (e.g. by owning APE, specific ENS names, or specific addresses)
 - And most importantly: invisible file watermarking using LSB Steganography

+# Full description:
+*whataproof* is a decentralized anonymous content distribution platform with copyright protection.
+Our project is perfect for selling financial research from research firms or sharing confidential information from commercial organizations.
+Our solution can also protect government information.

+The platform comes with built-in anti-piracy mechanisms.
+We create a unique watermark for each user, which we embed into the content using LSB steganography technology.
+Thus, if someone compromises the content and publishes it openly, the author can decode the recipient and remove them from the content consumer list for copyright infringement.

 # Components
 ![image](https://github.com/lourenc/whataproof/assets/6189971/642b323e-6497-46b9-9a05-2b5814d56df3)